 For low-lying properties, and where other measures are not feasible, Valley Water will acquire affected properties or elevate homes located within the Anderson Dam tunnel operational floodplain.
-The option to elevate or acquire the properties will vary depending on the feasibility to raise the structure, costs associated with buying or elevating the homes, and input from the homeowners.
+The option to elevate or acquire the properties will vary depending on the feasibility to raise the structure and costs associated with buying or elevating the homes.